NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="value_noop"/>No-Op
 There is no equivalent to the `no-op` value in the original JSON specification.
-When decoding, No-Op values should be skipped.
+During decoding, No-Op values should be skipped.

 The intended usage of the `no-op` value is as a valueless signal between a